autisticvegan/practice/my-website/docs/Amazon stories/important ones/Deliver Results.md

 ### Reflection:
 - A lot of people won't read emails or slack messages, which is understandable
 - Sometimes small things can have huge impact - try to go for 100x bets, as Bezos would say.
+- Sometimes there is a hard way and an easy way to do something.
+Always be on the lookout for an easier way to do it - really break down into the nitty gritty details what your metrics are and how you get there.
+No handwaving allowed.

 ### 5 Whys:
 -

 ### Q&A:
+-